Annual International TVAD symposium 2020/21

-What the World Needs Now is Artists and Designers Engaged with Science
+What the World Needs Now is Artists Engaged with Science

 Since the 1960s we have seen numerous art-science experiments, often initiated by artists.
 Inter- and multi-disciplinary collaboration has never been a simple process.
 Some argue this is due to disciplinary boundaries emphasized in our educational system.
 For others, the issue is a lack of attention to real differences in thinking and approach.
 From the point of view of science, art is useful when it illustrates already established scientific theories.
 For many scientists, art provides a useful gateway to the general public, employing aesthetics to seduce audiences into engaging with scientific ideas.
 It seems that many scientists labour under the idea that art is simply the equivalent of beauty, despite the fact that for more than 100 years, and at least since Dada, artists have challenged this idea.

 - What is the best that art-science collaborations can offer?